-A wheelchair ramp is one of the single most important feature you can build into your home to make it more user-friendly for people with physical challenges.
+A wheelchair ramp is one of the single most important feature you can build into your home, making the place more user-friendly for people with physical challenges.
 The thing is, a wheelchair ramp has to be built correctly to work well.
 It’s important to get the right slope, landing construction and railing details, all according to specs published under the American Disability Act (ADA).
 There’s a fair amount to it, as you can see in the downloadable generic wheelchair ramp plans package below.

 Custom Ramp Designs